-The Monetary Authority Law (2018 Revision) gives Cima the power to impose administrative fines for non-compliance on entities and individuals who are subject to Cayman Islands regulatory laws and/or the AML Regulations.
+The Monetary Authority Law (2018 Revision) gives CIMA the power to impose administrative fines for non-compliance on entities and individuals who are subject to Cayman Islands regulatory laws and/or the AML Regulations.

-For a breach prescribed as minor fine would be KYD5,000 (approximately US\$6,000).
-For a breach prescribed as minor, Cima also has the power to impose one or more continuing fines of KYD5,000 each for a fine already imposed for the breach (the "initial fine") at intervals it decides, until the earliest of the following to happen:
+For a breach prescribed as minor fine would be CI\$5,000 (approximately US\$6,000).
+For a breach prescribed as minor the Authority also has the power to impose one or more continuing fines of CI\$5,000 each for a fine already imposed for the breach (the "initial fine") at intervals it decides, until the earliest of the following to happen:

-- (a) the breach stops or is remedied; - (b) payment of the initial fine and all continuing fines imposed for the breach; or - (c) the total of the initial fine and all continuing fines for the breach reaches KYD20,000.
+- (a) the breach stops or is remedied; - (b) payment of the initial fine and all continuing fines imposed for the breach; or - (c) the total of the initial fine and all continuing fines for the breach reaches CI\$20,000 (approximately US\$24,000).

-For a breach prescribed as serious, the fine is a single fine not exceeding: (a) KYD50,000 for an individual; or (b) KYD100,000 for a body corporate.
-For a breach prescribed as very serious, the fine is a single fine of not exceeding: (a) KYD100,000 for an individual; or (b) KYD1m for a body corporate.
+For a breach prescribed as serious, the fine is a single fine not exceeding: (a) CI\$50,000 (approximately US\$61,000) for an individual; or (b) \$100,000 (approximately US\$122,000) for a body corporate.
+For a breach prescribed as very serious, the fine is a single fine of not exceeding: (a)